 In 2003, Travis AFB placed signs at all WABOU sites with LUCs.
 In 2006, the base placed signs at SS016 and SD033.
 Sites SS015, ST032, and SD037 did not receive signage because of safety restrictions.
-Appendix B (Photographs) presents photographs taken during the 2006 inspection that show the signs that have been posted at LUC sites.
+Appendix B (Photographs) presents photographs taken during the 2007 inspection that show the signs that have been posted at LUC sites.

 The NEWIOU ROD specified that signs for NEWIOU sites where there would be no soil removal activities needed to be installed within 30 days of signing the NEWIOU ROD.
-Although not specifically evaluated during the LUC inspection, the base met this requirement.
+The 2006 Annual Land Use Control Report states that the base met this requirement.